Hello-AndyJoe/Challenge-9-README-Generator/README.md

 ## Installation
-[Visual Studio Code](https://code.visualstudio.com/) or a similar program need to be installed.
+[Visual Studio Code](https://code.visualstudio.com/) or a similar program needs to be installed.

 Node.js will need to be installed onto the user’s computer. [nodejs.org](https://nodejs.org/en) This link provides the application.
 It is recommended to use the version 18.17.1 LTS.